-The advent of an Islamic public sphere and an Islamic modernity within which women’s rights to education and to work were guaranteed and supported through economic programs aided women’s efforts to claim social rights that had previously been off-limits.
-Islamic feminists developed a potent critique of secular feminism that drew upon Revolutionary ideology and politics in ways that often critiqued patriarchy as a whole, both Islamic and Western, and offered a coherent ideology for Iranian women to express an alternative modernity.
+The advent of a public sphere within which women’s rights to education and to work were guaranteed and supported through economic programs aided women’s efforts to claim social rights that had previously been off-limits.
+Islamic feminists drew upon Revolutionary ideology and politics in ways that often critiqued patriarchy as a whole, both Islamic and Western.

-Prior the Revolution, “feminism” could be effectively slandered by conservatives because the same ideology that claimed to “free women” was supported and facilitated by the Shah’s brutal, tyrannical dictatorship- indeed the main feminist organization pre-Revolution was a part of the Pahlavi state.
+Prior the Revolution, “feminism” was slandered by conservatives because the same ideology that claimed to “free women” was supported and facilitated by the Shah’s tyrannical dictatorship.

 Now, however, religious women who had tasted the liberation of the 1979 uprising began to formulate a doctrine of women’s liberation that incorporated Islamic religious beliefs.
 In this new equation, young women could resist the domination of patriarchal families by relying upon an interpretation of Islam that facilitated women’s participation in the public sphere.

-Because women interpreted Islam as guaranteeing their right to education, work, and participation in the public sphere more broadly, they could effectively resist both their families as well as the state’s attempts to reintroduce patriarchal or misogynist legislation or norms.
+Because women interpreted Islam as guaranteeing their right to education, work, and participation in the public sphere more broadly, they resisted both their families as well as the state’s attempts to reintroduce patriarchal or misogynist legislation or norms.

-At the same time, the material support the state provided in terms of the expansion of literacy, free schooling, and other social programs offered a basis upon which Iranian women could materially support their ideologies of liberation.
+At the same time, the material support in terms of the expansion of literacy, free schooling, and other social programs offered a basis upon which Iranian women could materially support their ideologies of liberation.
 One example was a massive, nationwide educational campaign targeting women, increasing women’s literacy from 29% in 1976 to 87% in 2005.

 The Islamic Republic and the ideology it embodies contains a systematic critique of secularism as a form of society and governance.
 Within this critique, the position of women retains a special place, as women under secular regimes are often seen as disrespected by societies that see them as little more than sexual objects or playthings.
 This critique, of course, obscures the complex realities of women’s lives in secular societies.